-Adeliberate series of events initiates copy of data from registers and RAM to serial EEPROM.
+A deliberate series of events initiates copy of data from registers and RAM to serial EEPROM.
 This reduces the likelihood of accidental EEPROM overwrites.
 Note: The RT address must have correct (odd) parity before EEPROM read or write can occur.
 The following series of events must occur to initiate programming:

-1. Using a fresh host initialization immediately following $\overline{\text{MR}}$ master reset as the basis for EEPROM copy
+1. Using a fresh host initialization immediately following MR master reset as the basis for EEPROM copy

 Until EEPROM reprogramming is complete, disconnect the terminal from MIL-STD-1553 buses, or take other measures to prevent bus activity detection by the device.
-With the AUTOEN, TXINHA and TXINHB pins in logic 0 state, apply $\overline{\text{MR}}$ master reset and wait for READY output assertion.
-Verify that the $\overline{\text{IRQ}}$ interrupt output does not pulse low at READY assertion, indicating likely RT address parity error at the RTA4:0 and RTAP pins.
+With the AUTOEN, TXINHA and TXINHB pins in logic 0 state, apply MR master reset and wait for READY output assertion.
+Verify that the IRQ interrupt output does not pulse low at READY assertion, indicating likely RT address parity error at the RTA4:0 and RTAP pins.
 Using known good parameters, the host initializes device registers, the RAM descriptor table and transmit data buffers (if necessary).

-- If auto-initialization will be used to configure the Bus Monitor, the MTENA bit 8 in "Master Configuration Register 1 (0x0000)" should be logic 0.
-Until EEPROM programming is complete, the terminal should be disconnected from MIL-STD-1553 buses (or other measures taken) to prevent bus activity detection by the monitor. - If auto-initialization will be used to configure the Remote Terminal, the RTENA bit 6 in "Master Configuration Register 1 (0x0000)" should be logic 1, but RTSTEX register bit 4 must remain in the post-reset logic 0 state.
+- If auto-initialization will be used to configure the Bus Controller, the BCENA bit 12 in "Master Configuration Register 1 (0x0000)" should be logic 1, but BCSTRT register bit 13 must remain in the post-reset logic 0 state. - If auto-initialization will be used to configure the Remote Terminal, the RTENA bit 6 in "Master Configuration Register 1 (0x0000)" should be logic 1, but RTSTEX register bit 4 must remain in the post-reset logic 0 state.